Tiffany Pollard: 2007–2014: I Love New York and spin-off series

-2015–2019: Continued exposure
+2015–2019: Resurgence

-In April 2015, Pollard had a guest appearance on the E!
-Network series, Botched, where she discussed her previous breast implant surgeries and its unexpected complications.
+In April 2015, Pollard made a guest appearance on the E!
+Network series, Botched, where she discussed her previous breast implant surgeries and its complications.
 Before having surgery, Pollard threw herself a party at a hotel in Beverly Hills, to celebrate her impending transformation.

-In 2016, Pollard entered the Celebrity Big Brother house in the United Kingdom to participate in the show's 17th series.
-While in the house, there was a misunderstanding in which Pollard believed that David Gest had died inside the house, while the deceased was actually David Bowie, the ex-husband of Pollard's fellow housemate Angie Bowie.
-On February 5, Pollard made it to the final and finished in fourth place.

-Later in 2016, Pollard signed on to join the unscripted reality series The Next :15, which followed six reality television stars in their pursuit of longevity in the entertainment industry.
+In January 2016, Pollard participated in the seventeenth season of British television reality game show Celebrity Big Brother.
+During the show, she misunderstood fellow contest Angie Bowie, who told Pollard that "David is dead", resulting in Pollard believing that fellow contestant David Gest had died.
+It was later clarified by Angie Bowie that she was talking about her ex-husband David Bowie, who had died during the show.
+Pollard finished the competition in fourth place.
+In February 2016, Pollard signed on to join the unscripted reality series The Next :15, which followed six reality television stars in their pursuit of longevity in the entertainment industry.
 That same year, she also joined VH1's Family Therapy with Dr. Jenn, a series led by therapist Dr. Jenn Mann that follows five celebrity families as they undergo three weeks of transformative family therapy.

-In 2017, Pollard began starring in Brunch with Tiffany, a talk show made for VH1's YouTube.
-The series "follows Pollard as she gathers around the tables of the hottest restaurants with her famous friends for free-flowing conversations and cocktails", with the pilot episode featuring Real Housewives of New York's, Sonja Morgan.
-That same year, Pollard joined VH1's Scared Famous, a show hosted by Redman, where ten reality stars move into an estate in Savannah, Georgia, one of America's most haunted cities, as they endured challenges and scares that paid homage to recent horror hits.
-Also that year, Pollard joined E!
-Network reality series Famously Single, which brought together eight celebrities, each grappling with their own romantic challenges, as they move into a loft in downtown Los Angeles to explore and understand the root of their relationship issues.
+In 2017, Pollard hosted her own talk show Brunch with Tiffany.
+The talk show followed Pollard meeting with different media public figures at restaurants for interviews.
+Later that year, Pollard competed in VH1's horror reality game show Scared Famous, where ten reality stars move into an estate in Savannah, Georgia, one of America's most haunted cities, as they endured challenges and scares that paid homage to recent horror hits.
+In June 2017, she participated in E!
+Network reality series Famously Single.
+In 2018, Pollard made a guest appearance on Braxton Family Values, where she was reunited with Flavor Flav.
+In the same year, she also participated in Hip Hop Squares.
+She also hosted the Fenty Beauty holiday gift guide in 2018 and 2019.

-In 2018, the cultural THNK 1994 Museum in Brooklyn dedicated an exhibit to Pollard.
-The opening gala was attended by Pollard which celebrated her contributions to the cultural landscape.
-Later in 2018, Pollard starred in a guest capacity on Braxton Family Values, where she was reunited with Flavor Flav, a key figure in her early career with whom she shares a long-standing friendship.
-She also participated in Hip Hop Squares later that year.

 In 2019, Pollard became a guest judge on RuPaul's Drag Race season 11.
-That same year, she returned to Botched to address complications from a breast implant surgery.
+That same year, she returned to Botched to address complications from a breast implant surgery and to remove her breast implants.
 She also starred on an episode of Traveling the Stars: Action Bronson and Friends Watch Ancient Aliens, a comedy-documentary series in which Action Bronson and his friends engage discussions about the content of Ancient Aliens episodes.